Traveling on your RV during summertime is a thrilling experience. All you need to beat the summer heat are some sweet tunes and a good AC.

 Yes!

-Just like regular air conditioners, your RV AC also needs to be recharged to operate effectively.
+Like regular air conditioners, your RV AC must be recharged to operate effectively.

 Remember the refrigerant in the coils that I mentioned earlier?
 This refrigerant is responsible for cooling the air.

-If you’re running low on it, you can fill it up to the required level.
-On the other hand, if you’ve completely run out of refrigerant, you will need to recharge your RV AC unit.
+You can fill it to the required level if you’re running low on it.
+On the other hand, if you’ve run out of refrigerant, you will need to recharge your RV AC unit.

 No need to scratch your head in confusion if you don’t know how to recharge your RV AC.
 I have all the details you need.
-I’ll be walking you through the whole process step by step, so don’t fret.
+I’ll walk you through the whole process step by step, so don’t fret.

 Ready?
 Let’s begin!